HChristopherNaoyuki/java-inheritance-demo/README.md

-# ICE TASK 4 - Demonstrating Inheritance
+# JAVA - Demonstrating Inheritance

 ## Description
 This project showcases the concept of inheritance in Java by creating a general `Party` class and a specialized `DinnerParty` subclass.
 The `DinnerParty` class extends the functionality of the `Party` class by adding a dinner menu feature.
 This example illustrates how subclassing allows for more specific versions of a general class while maintaining shared behaviors.